appelsin/nevermind/README.md

 ### Collection methods

-Only agnostic each and [] is supported at the moment:
+Only each and [] is supported at the moment.
+They are also class-agnostic:

     @posts.each { |post| post.do_something! }
     @posts[3]

 ### ActiveRecord relation methods

 This methods can be used for ActiveRecord only